-We’ve recently seen a dramatic increase in the number of our clients who are using Net Promoter Score (NPS) as a Key Performance Indicator (KPI) and management tool.
+We’ve recently seen a dramatic increase in the number of our clients who are using Net Promoter Score (NPS) as a KPI and management tool.
 For those of you who are new to NPS, here is a primer:

 Over the last few years Net Promoter Score (NPS) has gained prominence as a core measure of how customers really feel about a product/solution/service.
 It is based on the answer to a simple question – how likely would you be to recommend <xyz>?
 To be willing to make a recommendation, not only do you need to be satisfied with it, you have to be willing to put your credibility on the line in promoting it to friends and colleagues.